mrshmllow/wire/doc/guides/parallelism.md

 ## Controlling CPU Usage

-Wire evaluates, builds, pushes, and deploys each node completely independently from each other.
-Internally Wire calls this process a "node execution".
+wire evaluates, builds, pushes, and deploys each node completely independently from each other.
+Internally wire calls this process a "node execution".

 The default number of parallel _node executions_ is `10`, which can be controlled with the `-p` / `--parallel` argument.